sbeliakou/linux-lab/module 23. Apache HTTP Server/README.md

 - make a few http requests to `http://localhost` via browser
 - make a few http requests to `http://simplesite.com` via browser
 - explore access and error log of default site and our simplesite.com

+Create yourself one more virtual host for training.